 Just a reminder, if you are planning to submit online, this post is very much applicable and timely; otherwise, you can still glean some tips that are surely helpful.

 How to Get CRA Tax Refund: Fast and Easy

 - Prepare your income tax return using Studio Tax, a free software.
 If you want an easy-to-use, fast software, it is just what you need.
 Make sure all the receipts and credits are claimed, but don’t worry Studio Tax will remind you of the credits you can possibly claim while using the wizard.

 The first set of steps is all about preparing and submitting the income tax return online.
 If you are thinking of filing via snail mail maybe it is time to consider the electronic method.
-I’m not sure how long before you can claim the refund through the former method.
-Still, the next step might help in the process.

 How to Check CRA Tax Refund Status